Commodore64user/oed_prettifier/README.md

 # OED Stardict Prettifier

 A Python script designed to process a TSV (Tab-Separated Values) export of the Oxford English Dictionary (OED), clean up its HTML formatting, split homographs into separate entries, and generate a well-structured Stardict dictionary.
+Note, the OED is **not** provided here, you must supply your own copy to use this tool.

 ## Description

-The original OED 2ed originally published in 1989, has been converted to Stardict however it contains messy HTML with inline styles, inconsistent structures, and multiple homographs merged into a single entry.
+The Oxford English Dictionary 2ed (originally published in 1989), which has been converted to Stardict, contains messy HTML with inline styles, inconsistent structures, and multiple homographs merged into a single entry.
 This script addresses these issues by:

-* **Splitting Homographs**: It correctly identifies and separates distinct homographs (words with the same spelling but different meanings) into individual dictionary entries.
+* **Splitting Homographs**: It correctly identifies and separates distinct homographs (words with the same spelling but different meanings and origins) into individual dictionary entries.
 * **Cleaning & Structuring HTML**: It uses a series of regular expressions to replace inline CSS styles with semantic class names, structure the entry content (e.g., etymology, forms, quotations), and clean up various formatting quirks.
-* **Handling Abbreviations**: It correctly processes entries that are abbreviations and creates alternative search keys without the full stop for easier look-up in KOReader.
+* **Handling Abbreviations**: It correctly processes entries that are abbreviations and creates alternative search keys (stardict synonyms) without the full stop for easier look-up in KOReader.
 * **Generating Stardict Files**: It uses the `pyglossary` library to write the processed data into a complete set of Stardict dictionary files (`.ifo`, `.dict.dz`, `.idx`, `.syn`).

+## Editorial notes

+* **Adherence to source**: I have aimed to remain as close as possible to the original presentation and style of the source.
+Any entry can be verified through the OED website (subscription or library card required).
+For the second edition, click the 'entry history' link (top left of any headword) and select ‘view in OED Second Edition’.
+I have, however, introduced a few slight alterations to improve readability on e-ink screens.
+The most notable is the encapsulation of the etymology, making it easier to identify where to begin reading each entry.
+* **Editorial limitations**: Despite extensive efforts, it has proven nearly impossible to achieve a perfect 1:1 correspondence with the original OED entries.
+Through [previous] conversion processes, minor details and editorial nuances have been lost that could realistically only be recovered through manual revision of each individual entry (and that would take _years_).
+A typical example occurs in the quotations section, where the OED prints authors' names in uppercase when a work is attributed to a specific individual, restoring this formatting requires far more than simple pattern recognition.

 The ultimate goal is to produce a "prettified" and more usable version of the OED for dictionary applications like GoldenDict or KOReader, which use the Stardict format.